abhirampai/my_blog/src/_blogs/using_webllm_to_run_ai_models_in_browser.md

 When I built [CodeBoost](https://github.com/abhirampai/CodeBoost), I had added ChatGPT support to it for refactoring the code.
 But as time passed the api key expired and I was checking for other options.
-Then I came across [WebLlm](https://github.com/mlc-ai/web-llm) that runs llm on browser.
+Then I came across [WebLlm](https://github.com/mlc-ai/web-llm) that runs models in browser.

 WebLlm is a high performance in-browser LLM inference engine that brings language model inference directly onto web browsers with hardware acceleration.
 Everything runs inside the browser with no server support and is accelerated with WebGPU.

-It downloads models into the cache of your browser and runs it with the help of WebGPU, so make sure you are running a browser that supports WebGPU.
+It downloads models into the cache of your browser and runs it with the help of WebGPU, so make sure you are running a browser that supports [WebGPU](https://caniuse.com/?search=WebGPU).

 To add WebLlm to your application you can use